What’s a Money Date (and Why You Should Have One)

 Honor yourself for showing up and creating time and space to build a new relationship with your money.
 It’s a loving act of self-care that affects every area of your life.

-• Reframe mistakes and forgive yourself.
+• Reframe mistakes as learning experiences and forgive yourself.

 It’s about consistency and progress, not perfection.
+I promise, it will change your relationship with money - and your life.

 Want to Go Deeper?